tendermint/spec/rust-spec/lightclient/supervisor/supervisor.md

     }

     // get the lightblock with maximum height smaller than targetHeight
- // would typically be the heighest, if we always move forward
-    root_of_trust, r2 = lightStore.LatestPrevious(targetHeight);
+    // would typically be the heighest, if we always move forward root_of_trust, r2 = lightStore.LatestPrevious(targetHeight);
     if r2 = false {
         // there is no lightblock from which we can do forward
         // (skipping) verification.
 Thus we have to go backwards.
         // No cross-check needed.
 We trust hashes.
 Therefore, we
         // directly return the result
         return Backwards(peerList.primary(), lightStore.lowest, targetHeight)
         // TODO: in Backwards definition pointers need to be fixed to
         // predecessor
         // TODO: add tag pointer to Backwards
         // TODO: define lightStore.lowest
     }
     else {
         // Forward verification + detection
         result := NoResult;
         while result != ResultSuccess {
             verifiedLS,result := VerifyToTarget(peerList.primary(),
                                                 root_of_trust,
                                                 nextHeight);
             // TODO: in verifytotarget return only verification chain
             // TODO: add tag pointer to verifytotarget if result == ResultFailure {
-    // pick new primary (promote a secondary to primary) peerList.Replace_Primary();
+                // pick new primary (promote a secondary to primary) Replace_Primary(root_of_trust);
             }
         }

         // Cross-check
         // TODO: fix parameters and functions
         Evidences := AttackDetector(root_of_trust, verifiedLS);
         // TODO: add tag pointer to AttackDetector if Evidences.Empty {
             // no attack detected, we trust the new lightblock lightStore.store_chain(verifidLS);
             // TODO: add store_chain function
             return (lightStore, OK);
         }
         else {
             // there is an attack, we exit return(lightStore, ErrorAttack);
         }
     }
 }

 ```